doycode/mlgorithms/README.md

 print(model.predict(built_tree, [[1,0]]))
 ```

-Then you can save and load the built tree through the following code.
+Then you can save and load the built tree through the following code:

 ```
 model.save_built_tree('built_tree.m', built_tree)